EDusik/dev-radar/README.md

-# omnistack-10.0
+# About
-:pencil: Node, React and React Native projects to find GitHub users
+These projects was based on the Rocketseat course that you can find in this link: https://rocketseat.com.br/